NICMx/rdap-server/migration.md

 title: Database Tables Definition
 ---

-# Exporting your database to Red Dog's builtin schema
+# Exporting a database to Red Dog's built-in schema

 ## Introduction

 Red Dog's builtin schema is an ordinary relational database conceived in MySQL.
 Users that aim to implement [Option 3](intro.html#option-3-using-red-dogs-builtin-schema) need to build a mechanism to populate this database and keep it updated.

-Given that the means through which you will export your data depends on the specific format in which you have it stored, this documentation cannot go into detail as to how to do it.
+The means through which the data is exported will depend on how the data is stored in the origin database, this documentation cannot fall into details on how to do it.
 Instead, this will serve as reference material for Red Dog's schema.

-Red Dog's database contains 62 tables.
-Though the task of populating them might seem daunting, it is important to note that you likely only need a fraction of them.
+Red Dog's database contains 68 tables.
+Though the task of populating them might seem daunting, it is important to note that's likely to need only a fraction of them.
 The main ones are [autonomous_system_number](#autonomous_system_number), [domain](#domain), [entity](#entity), [ip_network](#ip_network) and [nameserver](#nameserver).
-Pick only the ones you need and branch from there.
+Pick only the ones needed and branch from there.

 ## Full Schema definition

-You can find the script to generate the database [here](https://raw.githubusercontent.com/NICMx/rdap-sql-provider/master/src/main/resources/META-INF/sql/Database.sql "SQL file with tables") and the ER diagram [here](img/diagram/db-er.png).
+The script to generate the database is located [here](https://raw.githubusercontent.com/NICMx/rdap-sql-provider/master/src/main/resources/META-INF/sql/Database.sql "SQL file with tables") and the ER diagram [here](img/diagram/db-er.png).

 These are the tables: